ok2cqr/cqrlog/compiled/README.md

   - added buttons "+Mode_Rst" and "+Locators" for quick adding mode and sent rst and/or locators to DXcluster spot to be sent.
     Pressing Ctrl-W will create spot from last logged qso, or from NewQSO window if NewQSO/Call has callsign entered.
 Spot is send by pressing enter or click OK (If telnet DXCluster is connected)

+DOUBLE CLICK ON DXSPOT OR BANDMAP ITEM NOW MOVES CALL TO CONTEST FORM IF IT IS OPEN
+  - ver 2.4.0(111)

 Some cqrlog related videos can be found from  https://www.youtube.com/channel/UC3yPCVYmfeBzDSwTosOe2fQ

 All kind of reports are welcome.
 You can send them them to mycallsign at sral dot fi